Annuity.org Editorial Guidelines

 Corrections

-While we are committed to meeting high standards of relevance and accuracy, errors and omissions may occur.
+While we strive for accuracy, errors and omissions may occur.
 The editorial team reviews content regularly and strives to correct any erroneous or outdated information in a timely manner.
-If you identify an error anywhere on the site, please contact Financial Editor Savannah Hanson to report the inaccuracy.
+If you identify an error anywhere on the site, please contact Senior Financial Editor Savannah Pittle to report the inaccuracy.

 Please seek the advice of a qualified professional before making financial decisions.